MartinWeindel/kudu-rpm/README.md

 systemctl enable kudu-master
 ```

-#### Running tablet server as service
+### Running tablet server as service
-- if master run on other machine(s), configure `tserver_master_addrs` in `/etc/kudu/conf/tserver.gflagfile`
+- if master runs on other machine(s), configure `tserver_master_addrs` in `/etc/kudu/conf/tserver.gflagfile`
 - starting the tablet server
 ```
 systemctl start kudu-tserver
 systemctl enable kudu-tserver
 ```

-## Building the RPM package
+# Building the RPM package
-The build process uses the Apache Kudu binaries built with the docker image usuresearch/apache-kudu
+The build process uses the Apache Kudu binaries built with the docker image `usuresearch/apache-kudu`
 and creates a RPM package containing kudu client, kudu-master and kudu-tserver.

 After checking out this project, just run